ethpandaops/assertoor/pkg/coordinator/tasks/run_tasks/README.md

 - **`tasks`**:\
   An array of tasks to be executed one after the other.
 Each task is defined according to the standard task structure.

+- **`stopChildOnResult`**:\
+  If set to `true`, each child task in the sequence is stopped as soon as it sets a result (either "success" or "failure").
+This ensures that once a task has reached a outcome, it does not continue to run unnecessarily, allowing the next task in the sequence to commence.

 - **`expectFailure`**:\
   If set to `true`, this option expects each task in the sequence to fail.
 The task sequence stops with a "failure" result if any task does not fail as expected.